camunda/camunda-docs/docs/reference/announcements.md

 Camunda 8 Self-Managed clusters are not affected by this.

 ### Support for Amazon OpenSearch for Optimize
-This release supports an extended feature set in Optimize that is available on OpenSearch.
-Full support is committed for the next release in Jan 2025.
+This release extends the OpenSearch features supported by Optimize.
+Full support is committed for the next release in January 2025.

 ### Supported environment changes (OpenJDK, ElasticSearch, Amazon OpenSearch)